 Director Harold French’s 1952 MGM British crime mystery romance film The Hour of 13 [The Hour of Thirteen] is based on Philip MacDonald’s 1933 novel X vs Rex, and features Peter Lawford, Dawn Addams, Roland Culver, Derek Bond, Leslie Dwyer, Michael Hordern, Colin Gordon, and Michael Goodliffe.

 MGM wants to have it all ways: it cannily mixes a gentleman master jewel thief story with a serial killer story, and stirs in a romantic drama too.
 The cake and eat it too idea works as a rather tasty mix.
-Darker would be better, but this fairly light-hearted approach to multiple murder and theft is more MGM’s thing, and they know how to pull it off, with a handsome, costly looking production craftsmanly designed by art director Alfred Junge, and striking, moody black and white Victorian noir photography by Guy Green.
+Darker would be better, but this fairly light-hearted approach to multiple murder and theft is more MGM’s thing.
+And they know how to pull it off, with a handsome, costly looking production craftsmanly designed by art director Alfred Junge, and striking, moody black and white Victorian noir photography by Guy Green.
+John Addison’s overwrought score is an entertainment in itself.

 At heart, it’s really only one of the many, many Brit crime second features of the era (though that would be a good thing), but given an A-movie budget.
 Ironically, it’s weirdly kind of disappointing that the production looks so good.
 There are just too many big impressive sets for this kind of thing.